Top 5 differences between USA and EU Business Culture

 Communication in the USA vs. Communication in the EU

-• The US tends to use direct communication, while European communication is often more indirect and nuanced.
+• The US tends to use indirect and nuanced communication, while European communication is often more direct.

 • In the US, it is common to use more informal language and humor in business communication, while in Europe, a more formal and reserved tone may be preferred.